 Except as permitted by applicable law as expressly permitted under this Agreement, the Customer will not, without Clearstream's prior written consent, copy, de-compile or modify any software nor copy any manuals or documentation provided with the Services.

 Clearstream shall have no responsibility for the suitability, quality, performance or feature set of any software chosen by the Customer.

 The Customer will not copy any software provided as part of the Services or remove, modify or obscure any copyright, trade mark, or other proprietary rights notices.
 Use of any Microsoft® software is governed by Microsoft's licence terms including use restrictions on Microsoft software that is provided for the Customer's use under a subscriber access licence or "SAL" or an "anonymous" licence as indicated in the Services Description.

 Customer will ensure that any software used on, through or on connection with the Services is licensed by the appropriate vendor.
 On request Customer will certify such compliance in writing to Clearstream and provide such supporting evidence as Clearstream may reasonably request.

 If Clearstream has agreed to install, patch or otherwise manage software for the Customer in reliance on the Customer's licence with a software vendor then the Customer must have a valid and current licence agreement with the software vendor permitting Clearstream to perform these activities.

 If any provision of this Section 8 is breached by the Customer, Clearstream may at its sole discretion:

 - revise the Commencement Date;

-The service is provided without warranty or representation not stated in this Agreement.
-Provider disclaims and excludes all prior warranties and representations (including any made in advertising and promotional materials).
+The service is provided without any warranty or representation not expressly stated in this Agreement.
+Clearstream disclaims and excludes all other and prior warranties and representations (including any made in advertising and/or promotional materials).